whitneyburton/portfolios/students/1603/brian-sayler/2016-08-04-brian-sayler-m3.markdown

 ###### Description:
 Cubby Stuffers is a project born out of the Bezos posse incubator.
 Charles Kaminer and I are trying to make Cubby Stuffers a real-life subscription snack service for Turing students.
 The largest technical challenges we faced were setting up a way to manage order fulfillments and a price-comparison tool which consumed data from Walmart and Amazon's APIs.

 ###### Evaluation Comments:
-Assessed By: Franco
+Evaluator: Franco
-Notes:

 * update UX to 3 if guest/standard user workflow is improved
-* Nice use of AJAX admin side to improve Admin UX)
+* Nice use of AJAX admin side to improve Admin UX

 ###### Scores: